Carbotura

 Full PPE including SCBA if CO or temperature cannot be confirmed prior to entry.

 Step 1 is mandatory and non-negotiable.
-No other equipment may be started until APS is confirmed running and negative pressure is confirmed in the Dumping Floor zone.
+No other equipment may be started until APS is confirmed running and negative pressure is confirmed in the Feedstock Ingest zone.

 Leachate sump pump set to AUTO.